 When it comes to the ROI of Internet marketing, you also have to be extremely careful with the metrics you choose, and whether those metrics pull in other sources of income.
 Online marketing revenue has a tendency to blend together.

 Having said all that, marketing an online presence is a vital part of your business, even if you run a brick and mortar company.
 Much like growing a plant from seed to blossom, TLC and careful investments can turn a small business into a successful company.
-Of course you can contact us, if you have questions.
+Of course you can contact us, if you have questions about hot to use the ROI formula for your business.